 - Re-methylating homocysteine to methionine.

-These two reactions are what vitamin B12 is necessary for.
-They’re the precursors leading to the myriad of benefits and roles of vitamin B12 in our body, like formulating new red blood cells, synthesizing DNA, and regulating the nervous system.
+These are the two reactions that require vitamin B12.
+They’re the precursors leading to the myriad of benefits and roles of vitamin B12 in our body, such as forming new red blood cells, synthesizing DNA, and regulating the nervous system.

 When there’s a shortage of B12, your body doesn’t produce enough red blood cells.
 You become exhausted, because these cells are supposed to carry oxygen around the body, and now there’s not enough of them.
 As the B12 deficiency progresses, the myelin layer around each nerve starts to strip, and you begin to feel weird neurological sensations.
 The symptoms become so debilitating that it’s easy to think you’re dying.